assouline-sh/old-cyber-stuff/README.md

 Shadow Deletion: Replace 'rm' to log every file deletion, unless otherwise specified.
 Useful to spot intruders cleaning up remnants of their presence

+Sniffer: Sniff a victim’s network traffic by poisoning their ARP cache to redirect all traffic through the attacking system and look for unencrypted credentials sent on ports that often run less secure protocols

 XKCD Password Generator: Generate a customized password, inspired by XKCD comic about four common words being a sufficiently strong password